matthewcburke/pugetsound-mobile/README.md

 Note that the AR activity will not run on the emulator, only on a phone with a camera.
 It has only been tested on the school's Dell Venue running Android 2.2.
 Since integrating the AR activity into this app, some additional steps are required to get the app to build and run from Eclipse.

 1. You will need to install the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html).
 It is required to build the application.
-More on that later.
+More on building in step 7.

 2. For now, you'll need to install the [Vuforia SDK](https://ar.qualcomm.at/qdevnet/).
 Another potential solution would be to include the relevant parts of the SDK in the git repo.
 This is how the augmented-reality repo is currently set up.